 Are you longing for a memorable holiday and travel experience to a destination you’ve never been to?
 And want to discover more about fascinating local culture or experience a gorgeous festival up close? 🥳 If so, I suggest you head to Thailand in January, enjoy your unforgettable holiday with the Chinese New Year and welcome the new year's zodiac in style 🎉

 The holiday typically falls in January or February and is a time for all to gather together, exchange gifts, and enjoy traditional foods.
-You can join in on the festivities and experience the lively lion and dragon dances, colorful parades, and spectacular fireworks display that light up the streets of Chinatowns across the country 🎉️
+You can definitely join in on the festivities and experience the lively lion and dragon dances, colorful parades, and spectacular fireworks display that light up the streets of Chinatowns across the country 🎉️